 Calling all tuna lovers!
-Lunch is about to get kind of awesome with this tuna sauerkraut salad.
-(Bonus: you'll get a helping of super healthy, natural probiotics in the sauerkraut.)
+Lunch is about to get kind of awesome with this tuna and sauerkraut salad recipe.
+(Bonus: you'll get a helping of delicious, natural probiotics in the sauerkraut.)

 So, really, you could add a spoonful of sauerkraut to a bowl of greens and veggies and it would be delicious.
 Almost like a natural, crunchy, sour dressing full of probiotic fabulous-ness.

 But it you want to take it up a notch and add some great protein and probiotics to make it a meal, this tuna sauerkraut salad is the ticket.
 It’s super fast to make on a busy weekday, and you can make the tuna salad in advance for even easier meal prep.